Bloodborne HIV: Don't Get Stuck!

 Additional information about tattooing

-There is a lot of evidence tattooing transmits HIV.
+Evidence that tattooing has infected some people with HIV: There is a lot of evidence tattooing transmits HIV.
 For example, a study in India that followed and tested adults every 3 months asked about tattoos along with other risks.
 Those who received a tattoo between visits were 2.4 times more likely to show up with a new HIV infection at their next visit compared to those without new tattoos.[1]
-A study in the US found that men who became HIV-positive in prison were 4 times more likely than other men to have received a tattoo in prison.[2,3] In a study of men with new HIV infections in prison, many men reported tattooing as their only risk[3] (see also Devon Brewer’s discussion of this paper[4]).
+A study of men in Georgia prisons in the US, 1988-2005 found that men who became HIV-positive in prison were 4 times more likely than other men to have received a tattoo in prison; many men with new infections reported tattooing in prison as their only risk.[2,3,4].

-During 1995, as part of research on HIV risks in India, I met with a group of prostitutes’ representatives.
+Deadly ignorance about HIV risks from tattooing: During 1995, as part of research on HIV risks in India, I (DG) met with a group of prostitutes’ representatives.
 They reported standing in line for tattoos during festivals for the goddess Yellamma.
 Same inkpot, same needles.
 They thought it was safe because they wrongly believed HIV dies in seconds outside the body.

 References